chidiwilliams/chidiwilliams.com/content/post/on-pointers-in-go.md

 */
 ```

-The guilty line of code came from the `get` method of the `environment` struct, where we looked up the value of a variable from the enclosing scope.
+The offending line of code came from the `get` method of the `environment` struct, where we looked up the value of a variable from the enclosing scope.

 ```go
 func (e *environment) get(name ast.Token) (interface{}, error) {